Ammonium perchlorate composite propellant: Uses

-Ammonium perchlorate composite propellant is typically for aerospace rocket propulsion where simplicity and reliability are desired and specific impulses (depending on the composition and operating pressure) of 180–260 isp are adequate.
+Ammonium perchlorate composite propellant (APCP) is typically for aerospace rocket propulsion where simplicity and reliability are desired and specific impulses (depending on the composition and operating pressure) of 180–260 isp are adequate.
 Because of these performance attributes, APCP has been used in the Space Shuttle Solid Rocket Boosters, aircraft ejection seats, and specialty space exploration applications such as NASA's Mars Exploration Rover descent stage retrorockets.
 In addition, the high-power rocketry community regularly uses APCP in the form of commercially available propellant "reloads", as well as single-use motors.
 Experienced experimental and amateur rocketeers also often work with APCP, processing the APCP themselves.

 Composition

 Overview

-Ammonium perchlorate composite propellant is a composite propellant, meaning that it has both fuel and oxidizer combined into an homogeneous mixture, in this case with a rubbery binder as part of the fuel.
-The propellant is most often composed of ammonium perchlorate (AP), an elastomer binder such as hydroxyl-terminated polybutadiene (HTPB) or polybutadiene acrylic acid acrylonitrile prepolymer (PBAN), powdered metal (typically aluminum), and various burn rate catalysts.
+Ammonium perchlorate (AP) composite propellant is a composite propellant, meaning that it has both fuel and oxidizer combined into a homogeneous mixture, in this case with a rubbery binder as part of the fuel.
+The propellant is most often composed of ammonium perchlorate, an elastomer binder such as hydroxyl-terminated polybutadiene (HTPB) or polybutadiene acrylic acid acrylonitrile prepolymer (PBAN), powdered metal (typically aluminium), and various burn rate catalysts.
 In addition, curing additives induce elastomer binder cross-linking to solidify the propellant before use.
-The perchlorate serves as the oxidizer, while the binder and aluminum serve as the fuel.
+The perchlorate serves as the oxidizer, while the binder and aluminium serve as the fuel.
 Burn rate catalysts determine how quickly the mixture burns.
-The resulting cured propellant is fairly elastic (rubbery), which also helps limit fracturing during accumulated damage (such as shipping, installing, cutting) and high acceleration applications such as hobby or military rocketry.
+The resulting cured propellant is fairly elastic (rubbery), which also helps limit fracturing during accumulated damage (such as shipping, installing, cutting) and high acceleration applications such as rocketry.
 This includes the Space Shuttle missions, in which APCP was used for the two SRBs.

 The composition of APCP can vary significantly depending on the application, intended burn characteristics, and constraints such as nozzle thermal limitations or specific impulse (Isp).
 Rough mass proportions (in high-performance configurations) tend to be about 70/15/15 AP/HTPB/Al, though fairly high performance "low-smoke" can have compositions of roughly 80/18/2 AP/HTPB/Al. While metal fuel is not required in APCP, most formulations include at least a few percent as a combustion stabilizer, propellant opacifier (to limit excessive infrared propellant preheating), and increase the temperature of the combustion gases (increasing Isp).